 Treatment for precancerous abnormalities or very early cervical cancer may include loop excision, cone biopsy or laser.
 These are all methods for removing the abnormal cells.

 Treatment for cervical cancer (early stage or localised) may include surgery, or a combination of radiotherapy and chemotherapy.

 Not all precancerous abnormalities need treatment.
 Those that do can be treated quite easily and very successfully.
-The type of treatment you have after an abnormal Pap test will depend on the type of abnormality.
+The type of treatment you have after an abnormal Cervical Screening Test will depend on the type of abnormality.